RobotWebTools/rclnodejs/README.md

 ### Prerequisites

-Before installing `rclnodejs` please ensure the following softare is installed and configured on your systemd:
+Before installing `rclnodejs` please ensure the following software is installed and configured on your system:

 - [Nodejs](https://nodejs.org/en/) version between 10.23.1 - 12.x.